randyrossi/vicii-kawari/README.md

 It depends on what video output you chose.
 If you use the composite encoder option, no modifications to the motherboard are required.
 However, if you plan on using VGA or HDMI output, it is recommended the RF modulator be removed.
 The hole previously used for the composite jack may then be used for an HDMI or VGA cable.
 Otherwise, there is no practical way for a video cable to exit the machine.

 ## How accurate is it?
+To measure accuracy, I use the same suite of programs VICE (The Versatile Commodore Emulator) uses to catch regressions in their releases.
+Out of a total of 230 VICII tests, X are currently passing.
+That's a X% success rate.

-I'm going to say 99%.
-I can't test every program but it supports the graphics tricks programmers used in their demos/games.
-So far the results have been excellent but more testing is needed.
-Also, it is possible some glitch in the real hardware could be discovered in the future that would require an update to the logic in the core.
+I obviously can't test every program but it supports all the graphics tricks programmers used in their demos/games.

+## Is this emulation?
+This is a matter of opinion.
+Some people consider fpga hardware that 'mimicks' real hardware simplay another form of emulation.
+In my opinion, this is closer to emulation than not.

 ## Will HDMI make my C64 look like an emulator?
 Yes.
 The pixel perfect look of HDMI output will resemble an emulator.
 This may not be desirable by some.
 There is no attempt to add any video processing to make HDMI look like a CRT (scanlines, curve, etc.)  If you want the look of a CRT, you should chose the Composite/VGA options and use a real CRT.
 Also, the resolution will not match an HDMI monitor's native resolution so there will always be some scaling taking place.